Did you know?

 You'll see plenty of antelope – eland, black wildebeest, blesbok, springbok, grey rhebok and mountain reedbuck – as well as Burchell's zebra and baboons.
 But it's the birds you've come to see, so have those binoculars and bird book ready.

-If you're a twitcher, start twitching the moment you enter the Golden Gate Highlands National Park because 2 threatened endemic species – the Yellow-breasted pipit and Southern bald ibis – are present.
-Other local birds with a limited distribution found here include the Blue Korhaan and the handsome Drakensberg rock-jumper.
+If you're a twitcher, start twitching the moment you enter the Golden Gate Highlands National Park because two threatened endemic species – the Yellow-breasted pipit and Southern bald ibis – are present.
+Other local birds with a limited distribution found here include the blue korhaan and the handsome Drakensberg rock-jumper.